Nicole732/devsecops-sast-dast-gitlab-cicd/README.md

 - [Licensing](#licensing)

 ## Technologies Used
-AWS IAM, Git, GitLab CI/CD, AWS EC2
+ZAP, Gitlab CI, Docker, AWS

 ## Project Description:
 **Part 1**
--  Remove SSH firewall rule from AWS EC2 security group
--  Create new IAM role for EC2 instance with ‘SSMManagedInstanceCore’ policy, assign this role to EC2 instance for SSM permission
-- Remove SSH commands from GitLab CI pipeline
+- Configure GitLab CI pipeline to deploy to test and prod environments
-- Add SSM access policy to GitLab‘s IAM user permissions Update GitLab CI deploy job to:
+- Create a DAST job in GitLab CI to:
     a.
-Connect to private AWS ECR repository
+Run automated ZAP scans against Docker application deployed on EC2 instance
     b.
-Run Docker image pull, stop, and run commands
+Fail the ZAP job for security findings above the warning severity level
     c.
-Connect to EC2 instance with SSM, and run Docker application deployment commands **Part 2**
-- Remove static AWS credentials from configuration:
-    - create a new IAM role for gitlab runner with SSM full access and AmazonEC2ContainerRegistryFullAccess
-    - update appserver role to grant AmazonEC2ContainerRegistryFullAccess
-    - update self-managed gitlab runner and app server instances to use the updated roles
-- Configure pipeline to use role and delete static credentials
+Export the ZAP scan results as a pipeline artifact

 ## Initial Project